 Once the event is over, your participants will either be happy that they came to it, or they’ll have something critical to say about it.
 But how can you tell if people had a great time at your event, or not so much?
 And how would you know where to improve in your next event?

 Marketing Chatbots allow you to keep in touch with those who had attended the event, and ask them for their feedback on how they enjoyed (or didn’t enjoy) the event.
 Your event bot will even be able to show you analytics on how many people interacted with it.
 You'll be able to see what information they were looking for, if they ran into issues during the event, etc.

-You can even create polls, surveys, and comment sections on your bot to collect feedback from your participants.
+You can even create polls, surveys, and comment sections on your bot to collect feedback from your participants, and you can even use dynamic QR codes to get participants online from offline touch-points at the event.
 No matter how you use those features, you’ll be able to determine what went well, what to improve on for the next event you host, the works.

 Joshua Hillier, tech writer at Top UK Writing Services and Essayroo, believes that you can save on promotional costs with a bot.
 "Believe it or not, creating a bot for your event is cheaper than constructing a dedicated app from scratch.
 Not only will you save money on creating a bot, but it also saves you time that you can use for making sure that your event will run smoothly upon launch.”

 This goes to show that time and money should be spent on the event itself, not so much on the marketing aspect of it.
 Using a chatbot will help reduce the amount you spend to market your events phenomenally.

 Based on the reasons above, having a chatbot makes organizing and managing events much easier.
 Not only is it a great tool for event management, but it can also enhance the experience for attendees, and ensure a smooth-running event.
 And if any problems arise, you can rest assured that they can easily be resolved using bots.